-lisk Our resp Carrying value of goodwill 2024: £107.6m; 2023: £107.6m) We have Refer to the Audit and Risk Committee report (page 122); Accounting policies (page 168); and note 15 of the consolidated financial statements (page 181).
-Perfo calcul assun and h Under IAS 36, an entity must assess intangible items with an indefinite useful life annually, or whenever indicators of mpairment are present for all other assets.
-Oue to the degree of estimation involved in calculating the expected future cash flows from cash-generating units CGUs) and determining appropriate long-term growth rates and discount rates specific to each CGU (including those arising from acquisitions), we have identified a significant risk egarding the assessment of any impairment against goodwill carrying values, as well as the identification of any indicators of impairment as an area of significant risk.
-Evaluation Evaluation Evaluation Struction In respandion projection data t Assession Obtain compile Validation Given shortation Challed capitation Challed performance Challed performance Challed performance Performation Performation
+Carrying value of goodwill (2024: £107.6m; 2023: £107.6m)

+Refer to the Audit and Risk Committee report (page 122); Accounting policies (page 168); and note 15 of the consolidated financial statements (page 181).

+Under IAS 36, an entity must assess intangible items with an indefinite useful life annually, or whenever indicators of impairment are present for all other assets.

+Due to the degree of estimation involved in calculating the expected future cash flows from cash-generating units (CGUs) and determining appropriate long-term growth rates and discount rates specific to each CGU (including those arising from acquisitions), we have identified a significant risk regarding the assessment of any impairment against goodwill carrying values, as well as the identification of any indicators of impairment as an area of significant risk.